 Sincere thanks to the Battlefords Union Hospital staff for the care they provided in his last days, and Dr. Holtzhausen & staff for Tony’s general care.
 Thank you to everyone who gave us rides, food, flowers, cards, hugs and prayers.
 Thanks to our awesome neighbors for handling our crops.
 Thank you to Bob MacKay and the staff at Battlefords Funeral Service & Eternal Memories, Father Sebastian Kunnath, the staff at St. Vital Church, Joan Harrison & the Choir, the CWL for preparing the lunch and all who participated in the service.
 Special thanks to Leonard & Lea for the exceptional care they gave their Dad at home, without their help & organization things would have been different.

-To send flowers to Anton's family, please visit our floral section.
+To send flowers to Anton's family, please visit our floral store.